iquercorb/xows/README.md

 ----------------------------------------------------------------------------------------
-X.O.W.S
+XOWS XMPP Web-Client
 ----------------------------------------------------------------------------------------

 XMPP Over WebSocket

-Version: 0.9.8 (beta with bugs)
+Version: 0.9.9 (it begins to have good shape)
 ----------------------------------------------------------------------------------------

 Presentation
 ----------------------------------------------------------------------------------------
-X.O.W.S (or XoWS) stands for "XMPP Over WebSocket" and is a Javascript XMPP web client that use the WebSocket protocole.
+XOWS (or Xows) stands for "XMPP Over WebSocket", it is a JavaScript/HTML based XMPP web client that use the WebSocket protocole.

+It consist on a JavaScript application as main program with additional web content (HTML, SVG images and fonts) for the interface.

+It can be used simply by loading the JavaScript files (or the single minified file) from a web page (typically, an index.html), then call the initialization function from the HTML <script> element.
+Nothing more to do since the application is designed to automatically load the additionnal web content from the specified theme subfolder.

-The main idea of the project is initially to create a XMPP client with the following
+The initial idea of the project was to create an easy to install XMPP web client for personal servers allowing to provide chat client in self-hosting context.
+The focus was made on the following caracteristcs:
-caracteristics:
+- Easy to install, in a "rustic" way (no docker, no DB, only web content)
+- Easy to use, with modern chat client features and a pretty interface.
-- Free from thirdparty library, lightweight and quick to load.
+- Free from third party JavaScript library, lightweight and quick to load.
-- Performant with low memory footprint.
-- Allowing easy customisation and creation of graphical theme / web interface.
+- Allowing customisation and creation of graphical theme / web interface.
-- Implementing features closer to modern chat clients like a one with name beginning by "D".

-The application is written in plain Javascript, in old-fashion (C-style) using many fcallbacks functions.
-The main code avoids as most as possible Javascript's false friends like the "this" keyword, anonymous functions, modern syntactic sugar and confusing (to me) paradigms such as Promises, "sync" and "async" mechanism.

-The current code state is judged by myself as "terribly messy", as the MUC features and graphical interface had lead me to massive code rewrite along the development process, with a lot of ad-hoc things. **Therefore, it is highly probable that it remain a lot of small (or less small) bugs.**

-Things that still to be Implemented/Fixed/Tested
+It is better to mention that, since it is only a client, you will need to connect it to an XMPP server to run it properly.
+It is up to you to use your self-hosted XMPP server or to connect to any public XMPP server, however, it is initially more self-hosting oriented.

+Current stage of development
 ----------------------------------------------------------------------------------------
- - Probably a lot of small bugs
- - Application main options via main screen (such as language selection)
+The application now implements the main required features that made it proper modern chat client.
+It is mainly focused on chats features to mimic what is offered by the famous "D*****d" client, but in a way more rudimentary way.
+The main implemented features are the following (features with '*' depend on XMPP server configuration):

+- Instant messaging, to chat with friends and people you trust.
+- Multi-User-Chat* (or Group Chat), to chat with strangers in IRC-like channels.
+- File Upload*, to share image or data in chats (using XEP-0363 HTTP File Upload)
+- Audio or Video calls (in duo/private only, based on XMPP Jingle and WebRTC).

+More in details, here are the implemented chat features:

+- Support for MarkDown styling in messages.
- - A good Tutorial for deployment
+- Support for message deletion and correction.
- - Some code refactoring (especially on the GUI side)
- - A proper loading handling to avoid graphicals glitchs
- - The Audio/video calls (WebRTC) is currently at a very prototypale stage
+- Support for message reply (reply-to) in chat context.
+- Automatic embedding of images, video and audio.
+- Automatic embedding of most popular video platforms.

 Screenshots
 ----------------------------------------------------------------------------------------